Vaccine skeptics dominate South Carolina pandemic preparation meeting as COVID-19 cases rise

 The previously scheduled pandemic preparedness listening session convened just one day after the U.S. Food and Drug Administration approved updated COVID-19 vaccines in an attempt to temper any surge this fall.
 Health officials are now treating the shot like the flu immunizations that many Americans have come to expect annually.

 Legislators endorsed unproven treatments.
-Despite health experts’ warnings that ivermectin can cause harmful side effects with little evidence that it helps fight COVID-19 infections, Republican state Sen. Billy Garrett told one doctor that he took the decades-old parasite drug when he came down with the virus.
+Despite health experts’ warnings that ivermectin can cause harmful side effects with little evidence that it helps fight COVID-19 infections, Garrett told one doctor that he took the decades-old parasite drug when he came down with the virus.

 While the FDA has not approved the use of ivermectin to prevent COVID-19, Republican state Sen. Tom Corbin said “we all know now” that it works.